ourcade/phaser3-winter-parallax/README.md

 ## Getting Started

-Clone this repository with git and run:
+Clone this repository with [git using lfs](https://git-lfs.github.com/) or just download the assets in `public` manually and run:

 ```
 npm install